 Overview of Rapid Finance

-Rapid Finance was founded in 2005 and has, according to its website, provided more than $3 billion in funding across various industries.
-They further say that they specialize in serving small businesses and, according to its website, empowering them with fast, transparent, and tech-enabled financing to enable their short-term cash flow and long-term business growth.
+Rapid Finance was founded in 2005 and, according to its website, has provided more than $3 billion in funding across various industries.
+The company says it specializes in serving small businesses with fast, transparent, and tech-enabled financing to support short-term cash flow and long-term business growth.

 Rapid Finance offers several types of business funding, including: